London Startup Ecosystem – Ultimate Report 2022

 Based on the data of Tech Nation – Dealroom.co, there have been 6,917 exits (Buyout, IPO, Acquisition and Secondary rounds) in the UK since 2013, and 2,218 of them are located in London.

 Although London trails behind Silicon Valley, it is by far the best place in Europe to build a business, as the data shows.
 Below is a chart of London based startup exits 2018 to 2020 (from Dealroom’s public domain data).

 - TransferWise, valued at $3.5B, May 2019, acquired by Vitruvian Partners, Andreessen Horowits, Lead Edge, Black Rock, Lone Pine Capital.

-- Look After My Bills, valued £13M, acquired by GoCompare.
+- Look After My Bills, valued at £13M, was acquired by GoCompare.

-Beauhurst, which is a great resource in itself has published a blog post recently where they analysed their data to lay out a few predictions about future exits by focusing on companies with 5 fundraisings and a total value of over £100m.
+Beauhurst, a great resource in itself, has published a blog post where they analysed their data to lay out a few predictions about future exits by focusing on companies with 5 fundraisings and a total value of over £100m.

 - 80 per cent made it to the second year (2015);

 - 70 per cent made it to the third year (2016);